-The fifth generation of work on the system is now underway and has three major thrusts.
+The fifth generation of work on the system has been underway since 2004-2005 and has three major thrusts.
 The first is continued enhancement of the model itself, including the clearer and more extensive representation of the agent classes and their points of leverage.
 The desire to make the model a more valuable scenario-testing and policy-analysis tool guides that development.
 For instance, the further elaboration of the social accounting matrix structure, the development of education and health sub-models, and the substantial redesign of an economic production function with endogenous multifactor productivity are among several development directions.

 Second, the project continues to make model interface and usability enhancements.
-These include a number of specialized displays, such as those to see the social accounting matrices, to display progress towards Millennium Development Goals, to explore poverty at different income levels, and to represent the educational attainment of population cohorts.
+These include a number of specialized displays, such as those to see the social accounting matrices, to display progress towards Millennium Development Goals, to explore poverty at different income levels, to represent the educational attainment of population cohorts, to show global health and its future, to portray the status of infrastructure, and to consider the condition of governance and sociopolitical risk.
 Mapping and data analysis tools are being strengthened.
 The ability to drill into selected countries and to explore futures at the state or province level has been added.

 The third thrust is institutionalization of the IFs system via (a) increased accessibility, transparency and openness and (b) broader and deeper connections with other modelers and model users.
 Large-scale models are often difficult to access, much less to understand and use with confidence.
 The first step in greatly increasing accessibility to IFs was the sponsorship of the web-based version of the model by the National Intelligence Council in its Project 2020 (NIC 2004).
 Among the methods that have been developed to make IFs more transparent are creating the ability to access flow charts, equations, and even computer code on demand for a user interested in particular variables/sub-areas of the model.
 One method the project has explored to make the model more open is the ability to add Vensim (system dynamics) modules and Excel modules to the model.
 Ultimately, making large-scale models into living tools will require providing general structures into which sophisticated users can insert new components in modular form.
-Like earlier generations, the fifth generation is likely to take several years to unfold.